Triffin v. Pomerantz Staffing Services, LLC

 Somerset Valley , supra, 343 N.J.
 Super. at 85.
 Because Pomerantz disputed the validity

-signatures were valid by showing an absence of "evidence of forgery or alteration" on
+show that the signatures were valid by showing an absence of "evidence of forgery or

-the face of the instruments.
-In addition, a holder in due course must satisfy both
+alteration" on the face of the instruments.
+In addition, a holder in due course

-the holder's honesty in fact and observance of reasonable commercial standards,
+a consideration of the holder's honesty in fact and observance of reasonable commercial

+24 (App.
 Div.
 1999).
-When the Uniform Commercial Code placed the burden of proving the validity
+When the Uniform Commercial Code placed the burden of proving the

-standard by which the legitimacy of a check is judged by its appearance,
+created a standard by which the legitimacy of a check is judged by its

 |